Q: I’m not participating in the event, can I enter the Zoo to spectate?

 Q: Where do I start the 5k if I’m participating with a Baby Stroller?

-A: You will be assigned to the blue corral and asked to start at the back.
+A: You will be assigned to the last corral and asked to start at the back.

 Q: What do I do with the “STROLLER” bib?

 A: The STROLLER bib should be attached to your back so that other participants know you are pushing a stroller.
 The numbered bib should be attached to your front.

 Q: Where is the 5k baggage check?